-During your visit, you realise how amazing it is to be together with your romantic partner.
-When you move away, you know exactly what you’re missing out while in a long-distance relationship.
+During your visit, you realise how amazing it is to be together, but when you move away, you know exactly what you’re missing out while in a long-distance relationship.

 One of the effective ways to deal with post-visit depression is to do something fun with people in your proximity.

 After being in the long-distance relationship for some time, you may realise that it’s no longer working for you.
 While it’s perfectly acceptable to end your long-distance relationship, you should do it the right way.

 The right way to end your long-distance relationship is by talking about your feelings, doubts and concerns with your partner.
 Most people decide that they no longer want to be in a relationship, and then find a way to inform their long-distance partner about their decision.
 I’m afraid that’s not right, and it’s also disrespectful towards your partner and towards yourself.

 As long as you’re in a relationship, both you and your partner are responsible for every decision you make.
 And the outcome of these decisions.
 You started a long-distance relationship with mutual consent.
-So it only makes sense if this is how you and your relationship as well.
+So it only makes sense if this is how you end your relationship as well.

 In any case, even if it feels like the right thing to do, you may still feel depressed after ending your relationship.
 Whatever your relationship was like, you shared some experiences with another person.
 You shared your time and space, having conversations and doing different activities.